Renewal Process & Fees

 If you are currently suspended for non-payment of fees, you must have your certificate of registration reinstated before you can renew.
 Please email the College for more information.

-If you are planning to change your class in the coming months (e.g. a paternal leave begins in November), do not submit a class change in August.
-Please renew in your current class and pay the applicable fees.
-Your application for change of status should be submitted closer to the date you need your status changed.
+If you plan to change your class after annual renewal ends (e.g., a paternal leave begins in November), please do not submit a class change in August.
+Instead, renew in your current class and pay the applicable fees.
+You should submit your application for a class change closer to the date your class needs to be changed.

 If you submit a class change between July 1 and August 21:

-Do not complete the renewal form until you receive confirmation from the College that your class change is approved.
+Please only complete the renewal form once you receive confirmation indicating your class change has been approved.

 If you submit a class change between August 22 and August 31:

-To resign, you must first email the College.
+To resign, you must first notify the College by email.
 You will then be asked to complete the resignation form.
-Your resignation is not complete until you submit the resignation form to the College, and receive confirmation of approval.
+Your resignation is not complete until you submit the resignation form to the College and receive confirmation of approval.

 Tips to make renewal quick and easy

-Download the latest version of your web browser (e.g. Google Chrome, Mozilla Firefox, etc.).
-If you are using Internet Explorer (IE), you may experience technical difficulties that are out of the College’s control.
+Download the latest version of your web browser (e.g., Google Chrome, Mozilla Firefox, etc.).
+If you are using Microsoft Edge, you may experience technical difficulties that are out of the College’s control.
 We recommend using the latest version of Google Chrome or Mozilla Firefox.

-If you successfully complete the renewal form and pay your fee, you will receive an automated email indicating completion.
+Once you successfully complete the renewal form and pay your fee, you will receive a confirmation email.
 If further information is required, the College will follow up with you.

-If your name has changed since the last time you renewed, please email the College a copy of the document that shows the change (e.g. marriage certificate).
+Name change – If your name has changed since the last time you renewed, please email the College a copy of the official document that shows the name change (e.g., marriage certificate).

 What happens if you don’t renew?

-If you do not complete the renewal form and pay the renewal fee by August 31, you will receive a Notice of Intent to Suspend.
-You will be given 30 days to complete the renewal form and pay the required fees, plus any late fees that apply.
+If we don’t receive your completed renewal form and renewal fee by August 31, you will receive a Notice of Intent to Suspend.
+You will have 30 days to complete the renewal form and pay the increased renewal fee and late fee.

-If you have not completed the renewal form and paid the fees within those 30 days, you will be suspended.
+If we don’t receive your completed renewal form and associated fees within those 30 days, your certificate of registration will be suspended.
 Practising while your registration is suspended or revoked is a serious offence.
-You cannot use the titles “kinesiologist”, “registered kinesiologist” or the designation R.Kin if your certificate of registration is suspended or revoked.
+You cannot use the titles “kinesiologist” or “registered kinesiologist”, or the designation “R.Kin” if your certificate of registration is suspended or revoked.
 You also cannot hold yourself out as qualified to practise kinesiology in Ontario until the suspension is lifted.
-The Public Register of Kinesiologists is continuously updated to reflect suspensions and revocations.

 If you have questions or concerns about the renewal process, please email the College.
 Due to the high volume of questions coming in during the renewal period, the College aims to respond to questions received between July and October within three to five business days.